jobtechdev/vacancieswidget/README.md

 ------
-Usage with no changes to AfPbWidget.js, requires catalogues structure according to the catalogue structure in the example directory. ie. You need to have all resource directories in same directory where you use tAdPbWidget
+Usage with no changes to AfPbWidget.js, requires catalogues structure according to the catalogue structure in the example directory. ie. You need to have all resource directories in same directory where you use AfPbWidget.js

 ```
  'Your file with widget'.html - |-  css   |- AfPbWidget.css